 A systematic review of the clinical and economic impact of antibiotic resistance reveals that the ESKAPE pathogens are associated with the highest risk of mortality, thereby resulting in increased health care costs.
-In the T2Bacteria clinical trial, the mean time for the T2Bacteria Panel to result was 6.46 hours, while the result for blood culture was substantially longer with a mean time to result of 123.8 $\pm$ 9 hrs. for a negative result and 51.0 $\pm$ 43.0 hrs. for a positive result, and the mean time to species identification was 83.7 ± 47.6 hours.
-A study published in the MicrobiologyOpen found that the T2Bacteria Panel decreased the time to species identification on average by 55 hours faster than blood culture.
+In the T2Bacteria clinical trial, the mean time for the T2Bacteria Panel to result was 6.46 hours, while the result for blood culture was substantially longer with a mean time to result of 123.8 ± 9 hrs. for a negative result and 51.0 ± 43.0 hrs. for a positive result, and the mean time to species identification was 83.7 ± 47.6 hours.
+A study published in the Microbiology Open found that the T2Bacteria Panel decreased the time to species identification on average by 55 hours faster than blood culture.
 The rapid detection and identification of the pathogens by the T2Bacteria Panel in positive specimens also allowed for the early antimicrobial stewardship interventions with faster initiation of an effective targeted antibiotic therapy, in some of the patients which was captured in another study presented by Paggi R, et al. July 2021 with 29.2% of patients with T2Bacteria positive results switched to an appropriate therapy.
 Seitz T et al presented on the Evaluation of the clinical impact of the T2MR for the Diagnosis of Blood Stream Infections, where the data showed that the use of T2Bacteria led to a shorter length of stay for T2Bacteria of 10 days as compared with the 13 days for blood culture.
 The T2Bacteria Panel can ensure prompt diagnosis, assist clinicians in making clinical decisions about patient management such as the escalation or de-escalation of therapy faster, with improvement in patient care and outcomes, by potentially shortening the time of exposure to ineffective antibiotics, which may reduce the chances of developing anti-microbial resistance.
-Our sepsis panels are to be used in conjunction with whole blood cultures, and detecting the ESKAPE pathogens directly from whole blood in 3-5 hours, potentially enables therapy targeted to these organisms, which are often resistant to common empiric therapies.
-Detecting these commonly resistant organisms in 3-5 hours pre-culture is more critical than rapidly detecting those organisms which typically respond to common empiric therapies.
-In August 2019, CMS granted approval for a New Technology Add-on Payment, or NTAP, for the T2Bacteria Panel, effective October 1, 2019, which has been extended through the 2022 fiscal year.
+Our sepsis panels are to be used in conjunction with whole blood cultures, and detecting the ESKAPE pathogens directly from whole blood in 3-5 hours, potentially enables therapy targeted to these organisms, which are often resistant to common e detecting those organisms which typically respond to common empiric therapies.
+In August 2019, CMS granted approval for a New Technology Add-on Payment, or NTAP, for the T2Bacteria Panel, effective October 1, 2019, which was extended through the 2022 fiscal year.
 In its 2020 inpatient prospective payments system final rule, CMS explained: "the T2Bacteria Panel represents a substantial clinical improvement over existing technologies because it reduces the proportion of patients on inappropriate therapy, thus reducing the rate of subsequent diagnostic or therapeutic intervention as well as length of stay and mortality rates caused by sepsis causing bacterial infections."
-With this designation, U.S. hospitals are eligible for the NTAP payment for any in-patient T2Bacteria Panel testing performed on Medicare patients, to a maximum of \$97.50 per test, in addition to the standard hospital payment under the appropriate sepsis MS-DRG codes.
-According to CMS there are more than 30 million Medicare patients in the United States enrolled in Medicare fee-for-service.
+Effective fiscal year 2023, T2 Bacteria is no longer eligible for NTAP reimbursement.